 I always make a lengthways cut on the skin of the aubergines to make it easier to open them up later and to make sure they don’t explode while baking.
 You can keep the prepared aubergines in the fridge to make your frittata the next day or even two or three days later.

-The day I baked this kookoo the house filled with a smell hard to describe.
+The smell that filled the house when I baked this kookoo was hard to describe.
 I served it with my Persianised Japanese cucumber salad (sunomono).
 I learned how to make sunomono from my Japanese friends Tomoko and Miho years ago.
-Sometimes I give their recipe a little twist by changing the ingredients.
+Sometimes I give their recipe a little twist by changing the dressing.
 The method is the same but the flavour is Persian, i.e, sour!
 The salad can be made a couple of hours earlier to make last minute rush unnecessary.

-You will need the following ingredients for the frittata to feed four to six people as a starter or four as a light meal:
+This kookoo will feed four to six people as a starter or four as a light meal.